 Children of all racial, ethnic and cultural backgrounds enter protective care.
 To serve these children effectively, Dallas CASA maintains a pool of volunteers, staff and supporters who reflect the diversity of our community.
 We welcome volunteers from all races, national & ethnic origins, religions, ages, sexual orientation, gender, gender identity and gender expression.
 Volunteer diversity allows us to recognize and respond to the needs of individual children and to offer informed, culturally competent advocacy..

-We have a special need for African-American and Hispanic/Latino volunteers, and we greatly need volunteers who speak more than one language.
+We have a special need for Black, bilingual Spanish-speaking and male volunteers, and we greatly need volunteers who speak more than one language.
 View our Unpacking Hope video to learn more.

 How to learn more about becoming a CASA volunteer?